nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * After running `find_schedule`, `list_task` and `list_event` can be used to display the whole task list and event list respectively.

+* This command is still able to be executed on an empty task list, and an empty event list.
+  In this case, the success message will still be displayed. <br>

 </div>

 Examples:
 * `find_schedule 2021-04-10` finds:
   * All existing uncompleted tasks with deadlines before or on `2021-04-10`.
   * All existing events where `2021-04-10` falls between start date (inclusive) and end date (inclusive).

+<div style="page-break-after: always;"></div>

 #### Illustration of usage of `find_schedule`: